Social Action – Giving Back

 Social Action Update

 Every Wednesday an email is sent to the congregation with timely social action updates.
-You can access the content of these updates below:
+You can access the content of those updates below:

-* * * * * *
+* * * * * * * * * *